Heckler & Koch HK45: Variants

 Heckler & Koch also manufactures the HK45 Compact (HK45C).
 The HK45C features the same improvements as the full-size HK45, but has a shorter, more conventional straight grip similar to Heckler & Koch's P2000.
 The grip can be customized with interchangeable backstraps.
 The HK45C can use all magazines of the full-size HK45 and the USP Compact chambered in .45 ACP, including the flush 8-round magazines and the extended 10-round 'elephant foot' magazines.

-An HK45 Tactical (HK45T) and HK45 Compact Tactical (HK45CT) are also available; these variants include an extended threaded barrel for suppressors, and tritium front and rear sights.
+An HK45 Tactical (HK45T) and HK45 Compact Tactical (HK45CT) are also available; these variants include an extended threaded barrel for suppressors, and tritium front and rear sights, which are suppressor height on the front and rear.
 Extended threaded barrels compatible with the HK45 and HK45C are also available for purchase from Heckler & Koch USA.